-This is my Painted Picture.
-It’s the shape of my business in March 2014 when I turn 35.
-The idea is that by putting it into words, my Picture has a stronger chance of becoming reality.
+This is my “painted picture” — the shape of my business in 2014 (three years from now).
+The idea is that by putting it into words, my picture has a stronger chance of coming true.

 I do what I do because I have a passion for design.
 In particular, brand identity design.
 I love creating visual identities that help people in business surpass everything they set out to achieve.

 New projects are secured through a number of means: I convert website visitors into clients by demonstrating the value I bring to companies of all sizes.
 My online presence attracts 1,000,000 visitors and 2,500,000 page views per month, and many people arrive having searched for my name with the specific intention to hire me.

 In 2011 I appeared as the fourth result on Google.com for the term "graphic designer" and its plural "graphic designers."
 Today, only Wikipedia ranks higher.